MakeSchool-Tutorials/html-portfolio/P5-sticky-footer/content.md

 Let's move the titles up, so that we get to see the footer.
 This is easily done by using a negative top margin again.
 We can add a negative margin to each title individually but it would be much easier to just have a wrapping div around it and pull them both up at the same time.

 > [action]
 > Add a div to surround the h1 and h2 tags.
 Give it a class name and add a rule to it in the CSS using a negative top margin until the footer is on the page.
+Add the flex and the column class to the new div too, so that our titles stay nice and centered.

 <!-- Comment to break actionable boxes. -->

 > [solution]
 > In HTML:
 > ```
->    <div class="titles">
+>    <div class="titles flex column">
 >        <h1 class="main title ">Hello I'm Kitty</h1>
 >        <h2 class="sub title">I love creating code</h2>
 >    </div>